dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 Configure Azure AD, Azure Key Vault, and the app to use an Application ID and Password (Client Secret) to authenticate to a key vault **when the app is hosted outside of Azure**.

 > [!NOTE]
 > Although using an Application ID and Password (Client Secret) is supported for apps hosted in Azure, we recommend using [Managed identities for Azure resources](#use-managed-identities-for-azure-resources) when hosting an app in Azure.
-Managed identities does not require storing credentials in the app or its configuration, so it's regarded as a generally safer approach.
+Managed identities doesn't require storing credentials in the app or its configuration, so it's regarded as a generally safer approach.

 The sample app uses an Application ID and Password (Client Secret) when the `#define` statement at the top of the *Program.cs* file is set to `Basic`.